yakavetsiv/ac-bo-hackathon.github.io/faq.md

 ## Does my GitHub repository need to be public?

 During the course of the hackathon, your repository can remain private.
 However, to be considered for the prizes and to contribute to the scholarly article, your repository must be made public.
-This is to ensure that the work is accessible to the community and can be reviewed by the judges.
+This helps ensure that the work is accessible to the community and can be reviewed by the judges[<sup>(?)</sup>][faq]{:title="What is expected from me if I act as a judge?"} during the [judging and showcase section](_/../agenda.md).
 You are also welcome to make your repository public at any time leading up to or during the hackathon.

 ## What is expected from me if I act as a judge?